Agoric/documentation/main/smart-contracts-tutorials/first-contract-guess.md

 **Congratulations!**\
 You've successfully written a smart contract in JavaScript and run it in a solo node

-In the next steps, [we'll discover how to make someone else play the `guess37` game](./guess37-multiple)
+In the next steps, [we'll discover how to make someone else play the `guess` game](./guess-multiple)